Evangelical People's Party (Netherlands): Relationships to other parties

 The party had good relations with the Political Party of Radicals (PPR), which also had its roots in Christian democracy and emphasised green ideals.
 It also had good relations with the social-democratic Labour Party and the Pacifist Socialist Party (PSP).
 In 1989 it chose for the PPR and the PSP and merged into the GreenLeft, together with the Communist Party of the Netherlands, a party towards which the EVP was more reserved, because of its atheism, alignment with communist dictatorships and centralised organisation.

-International comparison

-Internationally the party is comparable to other small parties which combine left-wing politics with religious inspiration, for instance the Swiss Christian Social Party.